keegoid/middleman-html5-foundation/README.md

 If this script helps you to better understand [CentOS][centos], [shell scripting][ss], Linux in general or if they help you to setup your own [Middleman][mm] site, please do let me know: [@keegoid][twitter]

-TODO:

-Create a script to convert HTML to [HAML][haml].
-I still have a bit to learn about that.

 ## Usage

 ##### Clone